ictvoip/ictvoip-docs/docs/source/doc_guide.rst

 You can also explicitly number the footnotes (``[1]_``) or use auto-numbered footnotes without names (``[#]_``).
 Here is an example [#footnote1]_.

+.. [#footnote1] this is a footnote aimed at illustrating the footnote capability.

 Citations
 =========